JieyuWu/ToyotaMod/Toyota-Lexus.md

 Dynamic Radar Cruise Control | DRCC | This is ACC, and may be full speed depending on the model Lane Departure Alert | LDA | The audible alert when leaving a lane.
 May also include Steering Assist and be listed as LDA w/SA
 Auto High Beams | AHB | Pretty straight forward.
-Road Sign Assist | RSA | The thing that displays speed limit and stop signs on your dash.
+Road Sign Assist | RSA* | The thing that displays speed limit and stop signs on your dash.
 Lane Tracing Assist | LTA | The stock feature that enables lane centering or lane keeping while using DRCC

+* RSA Is not available on Canadian sold TSS2 Models.

 # openpilot Capabilities